 As a culture, we catalog, construct, and curate nature to better appreciate and understand our surroundings.
 We collect, manicure, domesticate, and manufacture the natural world as a means of preparation for display and consumption.
 This aestheticization creates mediation, as genuine experience is replaced by manufactured ones.
 As we consume nature while driving a winding mountain road, by looking out our window, through walks in the park, or by attending zoos or botanical gardens, our experiences are filtered through a series of cultural choices made well before we arrived.

-Eventually, the act of choosing begins a perpetuation; one aesthetic choice begets another, begets another, slowly defining a subconscious vision of what beauty is.
+Eventually these choices created a perpetuation; one aesthetic choice begets another, begets another, slowly defining a subconscious vision of what nature is.
 Only the chosen are experienced.
 Thus, only the chosen can be remembered.

-Shot with a large format camera, these images are highly processed and manipulated to embody the oversaturated, glitzy aesthetic often found in today’s media.
-Digital manipulation and compositing of multiple negatives is regularly used to create a “more perfect” rendering of the scene, referential to the decided “nature” it represents.
+Shot with a large format camera, these images are processed and manipulated to embody an aesthetic found in today’s media.
+I often employ digital manipulation or compositing of multiple negatives to create a “more perfect” rendering of the scene, referential to the decided “nature” each photograph represents.